 If it turns out we’re not going through them as quickly as we thought we would, I can un-enroll from auto-ship at anytime.

 Let’s be honest, I’m not an essential oils expert by any means.
 I’m learning as I go, and making plenty of mistakes along the way.
-But Young Living has customer care available nearly around the clock via email, phone or chat.
-Plus it comes with several pamphlets telling you about oils in general and about their process when you make your purchase.
+But I’m surrounded by a team who either has answers or knows where to get them, and Young Living has customer care available nearly around the clock via email, phone or chat.

 If I have question, I don’t have to rely on Google and sift through pages of possibly legit, possibly bogus information.
-I can get help from someone who has been doing this decades long than me and know that their information is accurate.
+I can get help from people who have been doing this decades long than me and know that their information is accurate.
 Plus, they hold seminars and conventions to continue educating members about essential oils.

 That’s way more than I ever got in a package from Amazon (half the time I don’t even get the packing receipt).